-The Average units per users for Waiver Personal Care (WPC) was based on historical data from similar services of State Plan Personal Cares and Supervision combined.
-Due to a lack of historical data, WPC was calculated based on the current utilization of these service and inflated by the 4% inflation trend.
-The state utilized its internal case management system to provide utilization data for services.
+The Average units per users for Waiver Personal Care (WPC) was based on historical data from similar services.
+Due to a lack of historical data WPC was calculated based on the current utilization of the service and inflated by the 4% inflation trend.